• Skip to primary navigation

 Jump to Recipe

-This easy Lemon Ricotta Pasta is bursting with fresh, bright flavors and tender veggies!
-So simple to make, and it's ready in minutes!
+Treat yourself to this scrumptious Lemon Ricotta Pasta with Broccoli!
+This easy recipe is bursting with fresh, bright flavors and tender veggies.
+It's super simple to make and ready in minutes!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-You're going to love how the creamy ricotta sauce get in the nooks and crannies of every noodle ... each bite has so much flavor!
-And because we're using ricotta (rather than cream), this dish tastes rich, but it's not too heavy.
+• Delicious - This pasta is so bright and fresh tasting!
+The creamy Lemon Ricotta Sauce get in the nooks and crannies of every noodle.
+Each bite has so much flavor!
+And because it's made with ricotta (not cream), this dish tastes rich, but it's not too heavy.

 Ingredients